MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Kailas Vodrahalli, Roxana Daneshjou, Tobias Gerstenberg, James Zou. *AIES 2022*
   - Key Word: Human–Computer Interaction; Human-Centered Computing; AI Advice.
   - <details><summary>Digest</summary> We recruited over 1100 crowdworkers to characterize how humans use AI suggestions relative to equivalent suggestions from a group of peer humans across several experimental settings.
 We find that participants' beliefs about how human versus AI performance on a given task affects whether they heed the advice.
 When participants do heed the advice, they use it similarly for human and AI suggestions.
 Based on these results, we propose a two-stage, "activation-integration" model for human behavior and use it to characterize the factors that affect human-AI interactions.

+- Towards Causal Representation Learning. [[paper]](https://arxiv.org/abs/2102.11107)
+  - Bernhard Schölkopf, Francesco Locatello, Stefan Bauer, Nan Rosemary Ke, Nal Kalchbrenner, Anirudh Goyal, Yoshua Bengio. *Proceedings of the IEEE*
+  - Key Word: Causal Representation Learning.
+  - <details><summary>Digest</summary> The two fields of machine learning and graphical causality arose and developed separately.
+However, there is now cross-pollination and increasing interest in both fields to benefit from the advances of the other.
+In the present paper, we review fundamental concepts of causal inference and relate them to crucial open problems of machine learning, including transfer and generalization, thereby assaying how causality can contribute to modern machine learning research.

+### Others: 2020

+- Representation Learning via Invariant Causal Mechanisms. [[paper]](https://arxiv.org/abs/2010.07922)
+  - Jovana Mitrovic, Brian McWilliams, Jacob Walker, Lars Buesing, Charles Blundell. *ICLR 2021*
+  - Key Word: Self-Supervision; Causality.
+  - <details><summary>Digest</summary> We propose a novel self-supervised objective, Representation Learning via Invariant Causal Mechanisms (ReLIC), that enforces invariant prediction of proxy targets across augmentations through an invariance regularizer which yields improved generalization guarantees.

+- Disentangled Generative Causal Representation Learning. [[paper]](https://arxiv.org/abs/2010.02637) [[code]](https://github.com/xwshen51/DEAR)
+  - Xinwei Shen, Furui Liu, Hanze Dong, Qing Lian, Zhitang Chen, Tong Zhang.
+  - Key Word: Disentanglement; Generative Model.
+  - <details><summary>Digest</summary> This paper proposes a Disentangled gEnerative cAusal Representation (DEAR) learning method.
+Unlike existing disentanglement methods that enforce independence of the latent variables, we consider the general case where the underlying factors of interests can be causally correlated.
+We show that previous methods with independent priors fail to disentangle causally correlated factors.
+Motivated by this finding, we propose a new disentangled learning method called DEAR that enables causal controllable generation and causal representation learning.
+The key ingredient of this new formulation is to use a structural causal model (SCM) as the prior for a bidirectional generative model.

+- Active Invariant Causal Prediction: Experiment Selection through Stability. [[paper]](https://arxiv.org/abs/2006.05690) [[code]](https://github.com/juangamella/aicp)
+  - Juan L. Gamella, Christina Heinze-Deml. *NeurIPS 2020*
+  - Key Word: Invariant Causal Prediction.
+  - <details><summary>Digest</summary> In this work we propose a new active learning (i.e. experiment selection) framework (A-ICP) based on Invariant Causal Prediction (ICP).
+For general structural causal models, we characterize the effect of interventions on so-called stable sets.
+We leverage these results to propose several intervention selection policies for A-ICP which quickly reveal the direct causes of a response variable in the causal graph while maintaining the error control inherent in ICP.

+- CausalVAE: Disentangled Representation Learning via Neural Structural Causal Models. [[paper]](https://arxiv.org/abs/2004.08697)
+  - Mengyue Yang, Furui Liu, Zhitang Chen, Xinwei Shen, Jianye Hao, Jun Wang. *CVPR 2021*
+  - Key Word: Disentanlged Representation Learning.
+  - <details><summary>Digest</summary> The framework of variational autoencoder (VAE) is commonly used to disentangle independent factors from observations.
+However, in real scenarios, factors with semantics are not necessarily independent.
+Instead, there might be an underlying causal structure which renders these factors dependent.
+We thus propose a new VAE based framework named CausalVAE, which includes a Causal Layer to transform independent exogenous factors into causal endogenous ones that correspond to causally related concepts in data.

+### Others: 2019

+- Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One. [[paper]](https://arxiv.org/abs/1912.03263) [[code]](https://github.com/wgrathwohl/JEM)
+  - Will Grathwohl, Kuan-Chieh Wang, Jörn-Henrik Jacobsen, David Duvenaud, Mohammad Norouzi, Kevin Swersky. *ICLR 2020*
+  - Key Word: Energy-Based Model; Calibration; Adversarial Robustness; Out-of-Distribution Detection.
+  - <details><summary>Digest</summary> Within this framework, standard discriminative architectures may beused and the model can also be trained on unlabeled data.
+We demonstrate that energy based training of the joint distribution improves calibration, robustness, andout-of-distribution detection while also enabling our models to generate samplesrivaling the quality of recent GAN approaches.

+- Variational Autoencoders and Nonlinear ICA: A Unifying Framework. [[paper]](https://arxiv.org/abs/1907.04809)
+  - Ilyes Khemakhem, Diederik P. Kingma, Ricardo Pio Monti, Aapo Hyvärinen. *AISTATS 2022*
+  - Key Word: Causal Representation Learning.
+  - <details><summary>Digest</summary> The framework of variational autoencoders allows us to efficiently learn deep latent-variable models, such that the model's marginal distribution over observed variables fits the data.
+Often, we're interested in going a step further, and want to approximate the true joint distribution over observed and latent variables, including the true prior and posterior distributions over latent variables.
+This is known to be generally impossible due to unidentifiability of the model.
+We address this issue by showing that for a broad family of deep latent-variable models, identification of the true joint distribution over observed and latent variables is actually possible up to very simple transformations, thus achieving a principled and powerful form of disentanglement.

+- Can You Trust Your Model's Uncertainty?
+Evaluating Predictive Uncertainty Under Dataset Shift. [[paper]](https://arxiv.org/abs/1906.02530) [[code]](https://github.com/google-research/google-research/tree/master/uq_benchmark_2019)
+  - Yaniv Ovadia, Emily Fertig, Jie Ren, Zachary Nado, D Sculley, Sebastian Nowozin, Joshua V. Dillon, Balaji Lakshminarayanan, Jasper Snoek. *NeurIPS 2019*
+  - Key Word: Uncerntainty Estimation; Distribution Shift.
+  - <details><summary>Digest</summary> Quantifying uncertainty is especially critical in real-world settings, which often involve input distributions that are shifted from the training distribution due to a variety of factors including sample bias and non-stationarity.
+In such settings, well calibrated uncertainty estimates convey information about when a model's output should (or should not) be trusted.

+- A Simple Baseline for Bayesian Uncertainty in Deep Learning. [[paper]](https://arxiv.org/abs/1902.02476) [[code]](https://github.com/wjmaddox/swa_gaussian)
+  - Wesley Maddox, Timur Garipov, Pavel Izmailov, Dmitry Vetrov, Andrew Gordon Wilson. *NeurIPS 2019*
+  - Key Word: Calibration; Bayesian Deep Learning.
+  - <details><summary>Digest</summary> We propose SWA-Gaussian (SWAG), a simple, scalable, and general purpose approach for uncertainty representation and calibration in deep learning.
+Stochastic Weight Averaging (SWA), which computes the first moment of stochastic gradient descent (SGD) iterates with a modified learning rate schedule, has recently been shown to improve generalization in deep learning.

 ### Others: 2018